feddelegrand7/mini007/README.md

 # After several interactions, summarise and clear the conversation history
 polar_bear_researcher$clear_and_summarise_messages()
 #> ✔ Conversation history summarised and appended to system prompt.
-#> ℹ Summary: The user asked if polar bears are dangerous to humans, and the assistant, an expert in polar bears, ...
+#> ℹ Summary: The user asked if polar bears are dangerous to humans, and the expert assistant confirmed in one sen...
 polar_bear_researcher$messages
 #> [[1]]
 #> [[1]]$role
 #> [1] "system"
 #>
 #> [[1]]$content
 #> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
-Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user asked if polar bears are dangerous to humans, and the assistant, an expert in polar bears, responded that they can be dangerous due to their strength and potential to attack when threatened or hungry."
+Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user asked if polar bears are dangerous to humans, and the expert assistant confirmed in one sentence that polar bears can be dangerous since they are powerful predators that may attack if threatened or hungry."
 ```

 This method summarises all previous conversations into a paragraph and